pj8912/lamppsh/README.md

 chmod +x lamppsh-stop.sh
 ```

-Move the files to usr/local/bin:
+- Move the files to usr/local/bin:

 ### For Start
 ```
 sudo mv lamppsh-start.sh /usr/local/bin/lamppsh-start
 ```
-Do the same for restart and stop.
+- Do the same for `restart` and `stop`.

 ## Start Lampp Server
 ```